DantuluriMahima/Pandas_SleeplessCodingSaga2.0/README.md

 ![Medicine Database](medicine.PNG)
 ![Appointment](appointment.PNG)
 ![User](user.PNG)

+## Acknowledgments

+This project was developed with valuable inspiration and resources from the following:

+- **Home Page**: The design was inspired by [Issaaf Kattan's React Landing Page Template](https://github.com/issaafalkattan/React-Landing-Page-Template).
+- **Footer and Logo**: Styled to reflect the branding of IIT Dharwad's website.

 ## License
 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.